[alas, the previously embedded clip has been disabled]

 It is also notable that the two are consistently separately framed; we only get one two shot, other than when initially framed in ELS as they pass each other, and this is a short take.
 This could be simply to reduce the repetition of the repeated shot reverse shot, or, as it coincides with the minister explaining that Mr D is of aristocratic heritage, could also be read (employing Stuart Hall's concept of the preferred/negotiated/oppositional reading) as subtly signifying the potential for equality of status between the two.
 However, the shortness of the take undermines that reading, and we're straight back to a shot reverse shot sequence again - Mr D is framed with the horse (which is better groomed than he is!), but not the minister.

-The mise-en-scene further reduces any polysemy that might be read into the comparative status of the pair, helping to anchor the sense of a binary here: the minister is clean shaven and has an immaculate white collar, with black clothing and gloves further connoting his respectable, professional status, while Mr D is unshaven with greasy, lank hair, has a filthy collar, and heavy brown clothing signifying his manual labourer status, and his bare-handed patting of the horse is a further simple signifier of this difference, and of the probability that he works with his hands.
+The mise-en-scene further reduces any polysemy that might be read into the comparative status of the pair, helping to anchor the sense of a binary here: the minister is clean shaven and has an immaculate white collar, with black clothing and gloves further connoting his respectable, professional status, while Mr D is unshaven with greasy, lank hair, has a filthy collar, and heavy brown clothing signifying his manual labourer status.
+His bare-handed patting of the horse is a further simple but effective signifier of this difference, and of the probability that he works with his hands.

 Despite this, we must note that it is Mr D that we follow through editing, not his social superior, with the ELS used to signify the long journey ahead.
 The non-diegetic strings-based music is quite downbeat and mournful, signifying that if Mr D is our central protagonist, he is likely to face tragedy on what Campbell, with his monomyth theory, denoted as 'the hero's journey', whilst also very simply signifying that this is a drama!
 The music is a combination of long drawn out violin notes and quicker harp notes, a combination designed to produce tension in the audience (through the physiology of unconsciously disrupting heartbeat rates).
 We have been provided with fairly minimal exposition through the dialogue with which to establish the equilibrium (using Todorov's narrative structure), but have swiftly been presented with one element of the dis-equilibrium, this potential shift in Mr D's family status.